 Is it possible that this ancient paradigm has determined not only the events of modern times but also their timing—even down to the exact dates?

 Could a mystery from the ancient Middle East have foretold the outcomes of current events more accurately than any poll or expert—even the outcomes of presidential elections?

 Has this mystery even touched the events of your life?

 Does the paradigm reveal what will take place in the future?

 And does it contain a warning critical for every person in this generation?

 Prepare to be stunned, shocked, illuminated, and amazed.

 The Mountain Between Us

-Soon to be a major motion picture starring Kate Winslet and Idris Elba.
+Now a major motion picture starring Kate Winslet and Idris Elba.
 An atmospheric, suspenseful and gripping story of two people finding love while fighting to survive.